stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 ## Podman for Containers

 Use [Podman](https://podman.io/) to work with containers on Fedora.
-The podman tool does not run a background service, or use root privileges, so it is more robust and secure than [Docker](https://www.docker.com/).
+Podman is a command-line tool that does not run a background service, or require root privileges, so it is more robust and secure than [Docker](https://www.docker.com/).

-The _podman_ command-line tool accepts the same syntax as Docker, and will read Dockerfiles.
-Podman also uses the same OCI image format as Docker, so that images created either product will work with the other.
-By default, Podman will check the Docker public registry for container images, as well as the [Quay](https://quay.io/) registry.
+Podman accepts the same syntax as the _docker_ command-line tool, and will read Dockerfiles.
+Both Docker and Podman use the OCI image format, so that images created either product will work with the other.
+By default, Podman will check the Docker public registry for container images, as well as [Quay](https://quay.io/) registries.

 Enter this command to install Podman: